MP 5x2.7/1.2x5 Z / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
-Additionally, miniscule components of these devices can hinder the diagnostic process when they are in the body.
+- Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the context of child safety.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process after entering the body.

 Neodymium magnets can demagnetize at high temperatures.